 Suppose there is a banking group of roughly equal systemic relevance in the home country and the host country.
 The home country supervisor is the consolidating supervisor and coordinates the activities vis-à-vis the group.
 If cooperation works well, the host supervisor will receive information from the home supervisor.
-But in the event of a crisis in the banking group, all authorities have a clear mandate to protect only their depositors and systems.
-One can easily imagine a situation where the group has surplus capital in one of its parts, extra liquidity in another and the cause of the problem is in a third part.
-The lack of coordination might very well result in a poorer (more costly) outcome for all involved.
+But in the event of a crisis in the banking group, all authorities have a clear mandate to only protect their depositors and systems.
+One can easily imagine a situation where, as in my earlier example, the group has surplus capital in one of its parts, extra liquidity in another and the cause of the problem is in a third part.
+The lack of coordination might very well result in a worse (more costly) outcome for all involved.

 If the presence in the host country is a branch and not a subsidiary, the host supervisor has only limited means of obtaining information about - or taking actions against - the bank.
 In the event of a crisis it can only hope that the home country will take the host country's situation into account when managing the crisis.
-The home country, on the other hand, faces a situation where it could be necessary for its central bank to provide emergency liquidity assistance (ELA) to support a bank which has a large part of its activities in other country's tax payers that would have to foot the bill - either by supplying the necessary capital to the bank or by supporting the deposit guarantee system with the funds needed to pay out insurance to the bank's depositors.
-In the event of a crisis host authorities can only hope that home authorities will take its situation into account.
-The imbalance between home and host countries may be further deepened by differences in size between countries.
+The home country, on the other hand, faces a situation where it could be necessary for its central bank to provide emergency liquidity assistance (ELA) to support a bank which has a large part of its activities in other countries.
+Should the bank need to be reconstructed it would be the home country's tax payers that would have to foot the bill - either by supplying the necessary capital to the bank or by supporting the deposit guarantee system with the funds needed to pay out insurance to the bank's depositors.

 The imbalance between home and host countries may be further deepened by differences in size between the two countries.
 One case will be that of a big home country and a smaller host country.
 The banking group's exposure to the host country is then probably relatively small on a consolidated basis.
 This results in the home country authorities spending relatively limited resources - in terms of staff - on the foreign subsidiary's activities in the host country.
 If such a banking group runs into problems, the home country authorities will not necessarily view it as systemic, while the host country authorities certainly will do.